cloudarcKnights/Cloud-Resume-Challenge-GCP/README.md

 9. Wrote a Python code in the Cloud Function to communicate with Firestore.

-10. Tested the Python code
+10. Tested the Python code with Cypress
-You should also include some tests for your Python code.
-Here are some resources on writing good Python tests.

 11. Developed Infrastructure as Code through Terraform to make configuration of Firestore, API Gateway, and Cloud Function faster.